 The GMC’s complaints process has been a harrowing ordeal where I have had to relive the trauma of this ghastly experience/assessment to no purpose.

 I feel like Alice in Wonderland, fallen down a hole that most people do not know exists, into a dark netherland where powerful organisations don’t seem to care about children’s rights to family life or families at all.

 I feel I need to meet the people at the top of the GMC to explain how they allow young lives to be ruined and protect medical experts working without requisite sensitivity, knowledge, understanding or training when they assess children who have suffered abuse and neglect in early life and have been adopted.
-Never once did this psychiatrist consider the possibility that I might just be a distraught mother trying to correct misunderstandings and get the right help for my child – rather than a difficult person for professionals to work with.
+Never once did this psychiatrist consider the possibility that I might just be a distraught mother trying to correct misunderstandings and get the right help for my child – rather than a ‘difficult’ person for professionals to work with – because I did not agree with their cruel approach.
 It was my child’s past the psychiatrist should have been worried about not mine (my child eventually received substantial criminal damages for his birth family abuse).
 I had been assessed to become an adoptive parent in far more depth than his superficial and harmful analysis.
 Thank goodness we were able to get fair assessments done eventually but this was a David and Goliath battle that took many years.

 The GMC CEO has refused to meet with me on the basis that he does not deal with individual cases.
 I have explained that it is too late for us.
 The damage and harm is done and the only reason I wish to meet is to prevent further harm to others.
 I am waiting to see if a meeting can be arranged.
 I would also like to draw the GMC’s Assistant Registrar’s attention to the NICE guidance on child abuse and neglect